MicrosoftDocs/xamarin-docs.es-es/docs/ios/troubleshooting/mtouch-errors.md

 <a name="MT8001"></a>

-### <a name="mt8001-version-mismatch-between-the-native-xamarinios-runtime-and-monotouchdll-please-reinstall-xamarinios"></a>MT8001: no coinciden las versiones entre el tiempo de ejecución de Xamarin. iOS nativo y MonoTouch. dll.
+### <a name="mt8001-version-mismatch-between-the-native-xamarinios-runtime-and-monotouchdll-please-reinstall-xamarinios"></a>MT8001: no coinciden las versiones entre el tiempo de ejecución de Xamarin. iOS nativo y el monotouch.dll.
 Vuelva a instalar Xamarin. iOS.

 <a name="MT8002"></a>